Easy Christmas Crafts: Stacked Doily Christmas Tree

 Easy Christmas Crafts: Stacked Doily Christmas Tree Materials and Tools:

-- Three paper doilies in graduated sizes: 4-inch, 6-inch and 8-inch in diameter
+Paper doilies - three in graduated sizes: 4-inch, 6-inch and 8-inch in diameter

-- Foil or other paper to make topper
+Topper paper - foil or other decorative paper

 Take a look at the simple materials and tools.